 Bottom line

-With such high stakes and medical identity theft on the rise, everyone must look for unrecognized debt, incorrect medical records, or notifications of used-up insurance benefits.
+With such high stakes and medical identity theft on the rise, look for unrecognized debt, incorrect medical records, or notifications of used-up insurance benefits.
+Consider using a top identity theft protection service for robust coverage.